-For the 28th consecutive year, Pasadena Community Foundation (PCF) has helped bring the magic of Christmas to 12 Pasadena-area nonprofit organizations with funding through its Yes, Virginia Grant Program.
-The grants will help 2,500 local children receive holiday gifts or participate in special holiday experiences at each recipient agency.
+For the 28th consecutive year, Pasadena Community Foundation (PCF) has helped bring holiday magic to 12 Pasadena-area nonprofit organizations with funding through its Yes, Virginia Grant Program.
+The grants will help 2,500 local children receive holiday gifts or participate in seasonal experiences at each recipient agency.

 In 1897, Frank Church, editor of The New York Sun, responded to eight-year-old Virginia O’Hanlon, who wrote to the newspaper to ask, “Is there a Santa Claus?”
 More than a century later, it remains the most reprinted editorial ever to run in any newspaper in the United States.
 In 1994, the story inspired PCF supporters to establish the Yes, Virginia Fund to help local nonprofits elevate the holiday season for underserved children.